amnn/3rd-year-report/report.md

 We were unable to produce all the figures for this test, as \textit{reset learn}'s performance deteriorated too rapidly.
 At $\varepsilon=0.1$ it was already using 9797 membership queries on average compared to \textit{modal learn}'s 644 queries.
-Extrapolating along an exponential trendline (Given by
+Extrapolating along an exponential trend-line (Given by
 $y=104.8e^{45.97x}$), the predicted number of queries for $\varepsilon=0.15$ would have been approximately $10^5$.